DanielSiepmann/website/source/Posts/2019/2019-05-13-typo3-plugins.rst

 to 2018, when I first started to work on this.
 We now make use of this concept within an actual project, so this covers not only abstract concepts, but real world examples.

+.. todo:: Explain the prerequisites (knowledge of the integrator/developer for this blog post.

 What is a TYPO3 plugin?
 -----------------------